1974 Ball State Cardinals football team

-The 1974 Ball State Cardinals football team was an American football team that represented Ball State University as an independent during the 1974 NCAA Division I football season.
+The 1974 Ball State Cardinals football team was an American football team that represented Ball State University as an independent during the 1974 NCAA Division II football season.
 In its fourth season under head coach Dave McClain, the team compiled a 6–4 record.
 The team played its home games at Ball State Stadium in Muncie, Indiana.

 Running back Dave Blake rushed for 1,125 yards.
 Rick Clark set a Ball State record with 643 receiving yards.
 Quarterback Eric Scott set a Ball State career record with a .54187 pass completion percentage.